Lyudmila-Chaidak/Lyudmila-Chaidak/README.md

 - 👋 Hi, I’m @Lyudmila-Chaidak
 - 👀 I’m interested in the cooking
 - 🌱 I’m currently learning of the "Web services and applications" courses
-- 💞️ I’m looking to collaborate on in robotics, design on SPIKE PRIME and WE DO 2.0
+- 💞️ I’m looking to collaborate on in robotics (LEGO Education on SPIKE PRIME and WE DO 2.0)
 - 📫 How to reach me  chaidak.2019@gmail.com

 <!---